kurt-rhee/kurt-rhee.github.io/_pages/about.md

 that I have contributed to throughout my career, as well as an archive of interesting problems that I have come across that do not warrant something as formal as an official publication.

-This website is inspired (in content as well as in aesthetics) by [Mark Mikofski's Blogs](https://mikofski.github.io/) and [Nathan Rooy's Blog](https://nathanrooy.github.io/) which promote an informal sharing of knowledge that to me represents the idealogical best of what the internet has to offer us.
+This website is inspired (in content as well as in aesthetics) by blogs like [Mark Mikofski's Blogs](https://mikofski.github.io/) and [Nathan Rooy's Blog](https://nathanrooy.github.io/) which promote an informal sharing of knowledge that to me represents the best of what the internet has to offer us.

 Outside of work, I enjoy surfing, rock climbing and literature.